How to Effectively Communicate with Frontline Employees

 SMS-based information access scores highest because it eliminates every possible friction point.
 Workers receive a text message with a link.
 They tap it.
 They see the information immediately.
 No apps to open, no portals to navigate, no wondering where to find what they need.

 App-based portals and intranets offer more robust functionality, but they require workers to remember to check them.
-That works fine for information workers who are already at computers all day.
+That works for office workers at computers all day.
 It works less well for frontline workers who are serving customers, stocking shelves, or managing production lines.
-When they have a question, they need an answer immediately, not the next time they remember to log into a portal.

 Automate Recognition and Engagement